 Dealing With House Mice

 House mice can be very troublesome to deal with! we have a guide for getting rid of mice that you should take some time to read.
-Ultimately, you should get rid of:
+Ultimately, you should get rid of the following:

 - Mouse entry points